ICGNU3/rhiz-prototype/replit.md

 - **Logging**: Debug-level logging for development, configurable for production

 ## Recent Changes
+- **June 26, 2025**: Landing Page Navigation Optimization completed
+  - Modified "Become a Root Member" button in hero section to scroll smoothly to application form at bottom of page
+  - Removed "Join" button from navigation header to streamline user flow and focus on exclusive application process
+  - Added application-form ID anchor to bottom section for smooth scrolling functionality
+  - Updated navigation to only show Login button, emphasizing the application-based onboarding approach
+  - Maintained all styling and functionality while creating cleaner, more focused user experience
+  - Landing page now guides users naturally from hero CTA directly to Root Membership application form

 - **June 26, 2025**: Monique CRM Renaming completed
   - Successfully renamed all "monica" references to "monique" throughout the entire codebase
   - Updated all route names, blueprint names, and URL references from monica_crm to monique_crm